TriumphLLC/Blend4Web/README.rst

 * Not only does it render 3D graphics but it also integrates realistic physics and spatial audio;
 * It is extremely simple to use because it is based on Blender in which 3D scenes can be made and then directly exported, even as a standalone web page;
 * It is available as a fully functional open source version or as under a paid commercial license.
+* It does not depend on any non-free components or cloud services.

 This repo mirrors the free SDK distribution which can be also `downloaded from the official site <https://www.blend4web.com/en/downloads/>`_.